 I finally rose and began slowly descending the ridge.
 Upon realizing that I'd accidentally passed my pack, the 27 hours or so now awake seemed to be affecting performance.
 A perfect time to be going down.
 Just prior to stepping off the ridge line at perhaps 8:00 a.m., two hikers went by on their way to the summit.
 Neither had gear on as I did, though they each had ice axes on their packs.
 Later after descending enough to see the peak, I saw them high up near the summit.
 The way they quickly moved brought me to realize my sluggish state.
 Had anyone been watching me from down here, I thought, they'd be quick to expect me a senior citizen!

 This particular descent firmly convinced me that going down was not my strong point.
 Trekking poles would surely have to help in the future.
 The feeling of overheating came on strongly.
 This warranted removal of the thermals near the chimney-like formation that leads to the summit ridge.
 What a relief.
 How warm would it get, I wondered.
 A little farther down, in the middle of the basin, sprawled out on the rock, I then hydrated some and ate the last of my food.
+People were now coming up the mountain in droves.
 I filled another bottle with stream water, adding iodine tablets to it.
 At this point I'd drunken two 1-quart Gatorades and a little more than 1.5 liters of water.

 Departing Lone Peak on a warming October Saturday.

 Continuing onward, the heat intensified.
 Good Lord would that cold from earlier be nice!
 Soon enough I was without a shirt.
 My final break came after crossing the meadow and seeing what I believed to be the Orson-Smith trail to the north.
 This called for some tea and a change of socks.
 The time was nearly 1:00 p.m.
 I'd now passed perhaps 30 people who were all ascending.